Frequently Asked Questions

 Are the follow up consultations covered by the initial fees?

-Your follow up visits are covered for the first month, but after this time visits with the Ophthalmologist or Optometrist will be charged.
+Your follow up visits are covered for the first 3 months, after this time, visits with the Ophthalmologist or Optometrist will be billed separately.

-Any further surgery performed within the first 2 years will incur no extra charge, but after that fees do apply.
+Any further surgery performed within the first 2 years will incur no extra charge.

 - Haloes and night glare